 What is acrylic?

+Acrylic is a heat-sensitive thermoplastic fiber and is susceptible to stretching, especially when it is a knit construction.
 Acrylic is a fiber often found in women’s sweaters, knit suits, pants, skirts, and dresses.
 It is characterized by its ability to stretch and conform to the shape of the body and recover to its original dimensions once the tension is released.
 Garments containing acrylic fibers have become increasingly popular due to their reasonable price and the fact that they are available in a wide range of bright, fashionable colors.

 What types of problems can acrylics experience?